 A gooseneck kettle is most often used to brew pour over coffee.
 Because the amount of water is pretty low every time you pour water on top, these kettles are amazing to use.

-They are made in such a way that the little stream of water that comes out is so delicate that it makes for a perfect fit to brew your pour over coffee.
+They are made so that the little stream of water that comes out is delicate, making it perfect for brewing your pour over coffee.

 But that doesn’t mean you can’t use these kettles to brew coffee using other coffee brewers.
-You can use this kettle for everything coffee related, but also to brew your tea with.
+You can use this kettle for everything coffee-related and also to brew your tea.

 There are many variations to a gooseneck kettle; you’ve got the plug-in kettles and the stovetop gooseneck kettles.
 Whichever you choose depends on your needs.